phac-nml/snvphyl-galaxy/docs/examples/escherichia-coli.md

 ## Step 3: Constructing Galaxy Dataset Pairs

-SNVPhyl makes use of in Galaxy to properly structure paired-end sequence reads to run through SNVPhyl.
+SNVPhyl makes use of dataset collections in Galaxy to properly structure paired-end sequence reads to run through SNVPhyl.
 To construct the necessary data structure, please do the following.

 1. Click the **multiple datasets** icon ![multiple-datasets-icon][].
 This should allow selection of files in the Galaxy History to combine together into a single dataset collection.
 Select all but the reference file **2011C-3609.fasta**.
 This should look similar to.